wismith/project-javascript-guessing-game/README.md

 console.log(`You entered: ${secretInput}`);
 ```

-The [readline-sync README][github-readline-sync] has many examples.
+We have an example of this type of "hidden input" in our collection of [JavaScript Examples][jfarmer-javascript-examples].
+The [readline-sync README][github-readline-sync] also has many examples.

 Use this to get the target word dynamically and create a new guessing game with that target word.